|Centrip Editorial Board

 Best Sake at the International Wine Challenge

-Established in 1895, Hirata is the youngest of Takayama's six sake breweries.
+Established in 1895, Hirata is the youngest of Takayama's seven sake breweries.

 They produce two brands of sake—Hida no Hana and Yama no Hikari.